Aelly/MC-GAN/README.md

 python process/font2png.py [dir with font file] [output dir]
 ```

-- Create the dataset that will be use to train the networkd:
+- Create the dataset that will be use to train the network :
 The following script will divide the images into multiple folder and create a dictionary needed by the network.
 In order to create the correct training dataset you need to have the Code-New-Roman image.
 This font can be found in our dataset or in the test/test-font directory.
 ```
 python process/png2pretrain.py [dir with png file] [output dir]